JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Deprecation cycle**:
 >
-> - 1.5.30: report warning on nested class named `Container` in a Kotlin-repeatable annotation class (error in the progressive mode)
+> - 1.5.30: introduce a warning on nested classes with the name `Container` in a Kotlin-repeatable annotation class (error in the progressive mode)
 > - 1.6.0: raise this warning to an error,
 >   `-XXLanguage:-RepeatableAnnotationContainerConstraints` can be used to temporarily disable the error reporting